 It is all nonsense.
 And dangerous nonsense at that.

 Society already has a laissez-faire attitude to antibiotic-resistance.
 And the current (and understandable) preoccupation with COVID-19 has not helped either, even though there have been mortalities from secondary bacterial infections in those treated in hospital for the virus (2).
-Patients diagnosed with a drug resistant infection probably wouldn’t have heard it called that, or indeed received information on what such an infection is, and how it could impact on your life.
+Patients diagnosed with a drug resistant infection probably wouldn’t have heard it called that.
+They probable have never received information on what such an infection is, and how it could impact on your life.

 A service just for you